covjson/specification/spec.md

 ### 1.2.
 Definitions

-- JavaScript Object Notation (JSON), and the terms object, name, value, array, string, and number, are defined in [IETF RFC 4627](http://www.ietf.org/rfc/rfc4627.txt).
+- JavaScript Object Notation (JSON), and the terms object, name, value, array, string, number, and null, are defined in [IETF RFC 4627](http://www.ietf.org/rfc/rfc4627.txt).
 - JSON-LD is defined in [http://www.w3.org/TR/json-ld/](http://www.w3.org/TR/json-ld/).
 - Concise Binary Object Representation (CBOR) is defined in [IETF RFC 7049](http://tools.ietf.org/rfc/rfc7049.txt).
 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [IETF RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).